NexonSU/python-stream-announcer/README.md

 Simple Stream Telegram Announcer from Youtube and Twitch

 TODO:
-- [X] Move keys and IDs to .env file
+- [X] Move keys and IDs to config file
 - [ ] Change temp file storage to something like pickle
 - [X] Add logging
 - [ ] Integrate youtube-dl to script